c1am/tech-blog/README.md

 ## Description
 This project is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

-This application used Express.js API and Sequelize to interact with a MySQL database.
-This application displays creation of database using mySQL with models and associations.
-Then demonstrates the API Routes to perform RESTful CRUD operations displayed in my walk through videos.

 ## Prerequisites